devloco/create-react-wptheme/README.md

 # Create React WP Theme <!-- omit in toc -->

 Dec.
-15, 2019
+24, 2019
 <br />
-[v3.3.0](https://github.com/facebook/create-react-app/releases/tag/v3.3.0) of [Create React App](https://create-react-app.dev/) was released.
-It's a major change, and it's going take me another week to make the changes to `create-react-wptheme`.

-But don't let that stop you from creating a new theme now, as updating your theme is quite painless (see [Updating Existing Themes](#updating-existing-themes)) below.

-The current release of `create-react-wptheme` is based on [v3.2.0](https://github.com/facebook/create-react-app/releases/tag/v3.2.0) of [Create React App](https://create-react-app.dev/).
+The current release of `create-react-wptheme` is based on the latest [Create React App](https://create-react-app.dev/) version which is [3.3.0](https://github.com/facebook/create-react-app/releases/tag/v3.2.0).

 ---